 Staring at a computer screen all day does no one any favours.
 So make sure you give your eyes a rest at regular intervals.
 Be sure to look away from your monitor every now and again and focus on other targets at varying distances.
 It will help to give your eyes a rest.
 If they're feeling sore at the end of the day, invest in a soft lavender-filled, eye pillow.
 They're popular in Japan and really do the trick.

 Introduce a regular workout routine to your day.
 Go for a jog before work; a long walk during your lunch break or a swim after leaving the office.
 Do something you enjoy and work up a sweat.
-Exercise releases feel-good hormones, helps to stretch out your muscles and destress.
+Exercise releases feel-good hormones and helps to stretch your muscles and destress.
 If you're always desk-bound, exercise will also ensure your back remains healthy.